MORE OF THE SAME

 When the snow cleared, The Maiden stared at me with her eyeless gaze.
 “What have you done?” she asked, voice trembling.

-“I have broken the cycle.
-The Old One is no more.
+“I have broken the cycle,” I explained sadly.
+I felt no triumph in this.
+“The Old One is no more.
 You are now the only demon in the land.
 I cannot cleanse all of it, because my time is too brief.
 If you honestly would do good, teach those who come after me to help cleanse those souls.
 I have taught you the way.
 Go now.
 There is work to be done.”

 And there was.
-Some other time I shall tell you of the work repairing the sixth archstone and my sojourn among the giants of the north.
+Some other time I shall tell you of the work repairing the sixth archstone and my sojourn among the Giants of the North.
 Of forging the Northern Regalia, and of purifying the lands as best I could.
 But that is for another time.
 For now… We returned to that beach at the end of ten years.
 The world had improved… but it was still vastly empty, the phantoms and insane, the twisted of the valley of defilement long cured or destroyed, the valley itself cleansed from the world through acts of bending and stranger magics.

 As it turns out, I had not purged myself of all the souls.
 Astraea herself had refused to go.
 Two things bound her.
 One was the fate of Garl, the second a lack of desire to see this world’s God face to face.
 Garl, we found, kneeling over Astraea’s body, unmoving, starving himself.
 He resisted medical attention until I called forth Astraea’s presence and she told him not to be ridiculous.
 This was, after all, a world where death had less meaning.

 Next: World 39 – Traitor’s Fury

 If you like what I do, please consider supporting me on Patreon.